MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/unity-multiplayer-api-reference/PlayFab.Multiplayer/PlayFabMultiplayer.OnLobbyFindLobbiesCompletedHandler.md

 # PlayFabMultiplayer.OnLobbyFindLobbiesCompletedHandler delegate

-Handler for when the operation started by a previous call to !:PlayFabMultiplayer.FindLobbies() completed.
+Handler for when the operation started by a previous call to [`FindLobbies`](./PlayFabMultiplayer/FindLobbies.md) completed.

 ```csharp
 public delegate void OnLobbyFindLobbiesCompletedHandler(IList<LobbySearchResult> searchResults,